Super-futures/undertow/README.md

 Fonts: Libre Baskerville (serif) + DM Mono.
 Colour system: warm parchment ground, three semantic register colours (physical green, market blue, sentiment sienna), divergence red.

-## Lineage

-Undertow is a project in the [Animal Spirits](https://super-futures.github.io) lineage — which maps collective affect and economic behaviour across regions.
+Undertow is a project in the [Animal Spirits](https://super-futures.github.io/animalspirits/) lineage — which maps collective affect and economic behaviour across regions.
 The extension is the material substrate: the physical flows of oil, grain, and goods that sentiment and markets are ultimately entangled with.

 The name comes from what the system tracks — the force beneath the visible surface that determines where things are actually heading, regardless of what's visible above it.